 Baptism prepares a Christian for dependence on Jesus for their salavation and it prepares them for entrance into the Body of Christ.

 The Church Body are members of the church and Jesus is also the head of the Church (Ephesians 1:22-23).As baptised Christians we become part of that body of Christ and have a purpose to fulfil in the church (1 Corinthians 12-28) (Romans 12).
-As baptised Christians we become part of that body of Christ for remission of sins and this is important about baptism (Acts 2:38, 41).
+As baptised Christians we also become part of that body of Christ for the remission of sins and this is important about baptism (Acts 2:38, 41).
 Love, faith and mission are though instrinic as well to fulfiling the role of a Christian life.
 Baptism on its own is a necessary, but not sufficent on its own for salavation.
-When we take the Eucharist we are being unified with Christ.

 Jesus stated that, "Truly, truly, I tell you, unless one is born of water and the Spirit, he cannot enter the kingdom of God” (John 3:5) (Acts 16 31-34).